Zannatmawa/Zannatmawa/README.md

 ### MERN stack developer
 About Me:
 Hi, I’m a passionate MERN Stack Developer with a strong focus on building modern, responsive, and user-friendly web applications.
 I enjoy working with JavaScript and its powerful ecosystem, especially React for the frontend and Node.js/Express for the backend.

-My core strengths include:
+My Core Strengths:

 ⚡ Building scalable REST APIs

 ⚛️ Developing modern, fast React interfaces

-🗄️ Working with databases (MongoDB)
+🗄️ Working with MongoDB and database design

 🔧 Solving problems with clean and maintainable code

 🚀 Deploying full applications using cloud/hosting platforms

-My Actitities:
+My Activities

-💻 Building responsive web interfaces using HTML5, CSS3, JavaScript
+💻 Building responsive web interfaces using HTML5, CSS3, and JavaScript

 ⚛️ Developing front-end apps with React.js and Vite

-🛠️ Creating fullstack projects with Node.js, Express, MongoDB, and Firebase 🎨 Designing UI with Tailwind CSS and DaisyUI
+🛠️ Creating full-stack projects with Node.js, Express, MongoDB, and Firebase

-🚀 Deploying apps on Vercel and Netlify
+🎨 Designing UI with Tailwind CSS and DaisyUI
 - 📫 How to reach me **zannatulmawa38@gmail.com**

 <h3 align="left">Connect with me:</h3>